usnistgov/TaML/README.md

 git clone https://github.com/usnistgov/TaML.git
 ```

+Next, one needs to create a virtual enviroment.
+This can be done using Python virtual enviroments or with Anaconda.
+Both options are listed below.

-Create a Python virtual environment
+### Create a Python virtual environment

+First, make sure you are using Python 3.7 or later.

 ```bash
 python3 -m venv env
 ```

-where `env` in the location of the virtual environment
+where `env` is the location of the virtual environment

 Activate the virtual environment